aparsons/bootstrap-alignment/README.md

 - Clone the repo: `git clone https://github.com/aparsons/bootstrap-alignment.git`.
 - Install with [Bower](http://bower.io): `bower install bootstrap-alignment`.

+## Bugs and Feature Requests

+Have a bug or a feature request?
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/aparsons/bootstrap-alignment/issues/new).

 ## Copyright and License

 - Copyright 2015 [Adam Parsons](https://github.com/aparsons)